Patil-Vinay/AgriDoc/README.md

 **Part1:**
 - To build an autonomous robot using Jetson Nano.
-- Carry out Real Time Object Detection using Jetson Nano.
+- Carry out Real Time Image Classification using Jetson Nano.
 - Partly run the robot on solar energy.

 **Part2:**